chris17453/wl-scp-o-nator/README.md

 - `remoteDirectory`: The remote directory where files will be uploaded to or downloaded from.
 - `password`: Your SSH password (optional, use this or `privateKey`).
 - `privateKey`: Path to your SSH private key file (optional, use this or `password`).
+- `ignore`: Array of patterns to ignore during upload or download (optional).

 ### Example Configuration